act-rules/act-rules.github.io/_rules/table-header-cell-has-assigned-cells-d0f69e.md

 ---
 id: d0f69e
-name: Table header cell is assigned to a cell
+name: Non-empty table header cell is assigned to a cell
 rule_type: atomic
 description: |
-  This rule checks that each table header is assigned to at least one cell.
+  This rule checks that each non-empty table header is assigned to at least one cell.
 accessibility_requirements:
   wcag20:1.3.1: # Info and Relationships (A)
     forConformance: true